How to Secure a Mortgage with Collections

 Improve Your Credit Score

 Your credit score is the number that lenders will look at to determine your eligibility for a mortgage.
 Try to improve your credit score by paying your bills on time, keeping your credit card debt low, and reducing your existing debt.
-Avoid getting any new credit before you apply for a mortgage.
+Avoid applying for or getting any new credit before you apply for a mortgage.

 Lower Your DTI Ratio

-Put a Larger Down Payment
+Put Down a Larger Payment

 What to Do with Debt in Collections